thoughtspot/thoughtspot.github.io/pages/admin/setup/LDAP_config_AD.md

 ---
 title: [Configure LDAP for Active Directory]
-tags: [formatting]
+tags: [Security_SAML_LDAP_AD, SysAdm_tscli_Config]
-keywords: tbd
+keywords: LDAP, "Active Directory"
 last_updated: tbd
-summary: "blerg"
+summary: "Use this procedure to set up integration with LDAP using Active Directory."
 sidebar: mydoc_sidebar
 ---
-Use this procedure to set up integration with LDAP using Active Directory.

 Before you configure LDAP for Active Directory, collect this information:

 -   URL to connect to Active Directory.